-- Translating Theory into Practice- With the understanding that there is a balance between theory and practice, this short course includes resources to assist navigating the path of putting theory into practice through refection and self-assessment as well as providing professional development in the skills of communication and having difficult conversations.
+Translating Theory into Practice: With the understanding that there is a balance between theory and practice, this short course includes resources to assist in navigating the path of putting theory into practice through refection and self-assessment as well as providing professional development in the skills of communication and having difficult conversations.

-- Exploring key elements of navigating work life and building environments to allow nurses to do their best work within their workplace and community - through understanding the interpersonal conflicts commonly encountered in primary health care nursing, recognising the principles of change management and its importance in primary health care and effectively applying communication and negotiation skills in everyday work life.
-Appropriate initiation and engagement in challenging conversations with the aim to affecting positive change and pursuing strategies to promote wellbeing and mental health within challenging environments.
+Exploring key elements of navigating work life and building environments to allow nurses to do their best work within their workplace and community: through understanding the interpersonal conflicts commonly encountered in primary health care nursing, recognising the principles of change management and its importance in primary health care and effectively applying communication and negotiation skills in everyday work life.
+Appropriate initiation and engagement in challenging conversations with the aim of affecting positive change and pursuing strategies to promote well-being and mental health within challenging environments.

-- Opportunity for development and up-skilling nurses knowledge, skills and confidence in areas of clinical assessment and management of various acute and/or chronic conditions in accordance with nurses’ individual needs assessments.
+Development and up-skilling of nurses' knowledge, skills and confidence in clinical assessment and management of various acute and/or chronic conditions in accordance with nurses’ individual needs assessments.
 These may include (but are not limited to), triage, medicines management, asthma, ear cerumen management (ear irrigation) etc.

-- Opportunities to learn, connect and re-energise with events that provide the latest clinical guidance and information to enhance scope of practice and discover new ways to provide better patient care as well as connect with other nurses from various primary health care settings, engage with brands that help you care for your patients and meet experts who can provide advice and feel empowered to be the best nurse you can be and incorporate learnings into practice.
+Opportunities to learn, connect and expand networks with education that provides the latest clinical guidance and information to enhance scope of practice, and discover new ways to provide better patient care.
+Connect with other nurses from various primary health care settings and feel empowered to be the best nurse you can be and incorporate learnings into practice.

 If you have any questions, please email email@example.com or call us on 1300 303 184.